AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-provision-linux-clusters.md

 Metastore configuration is not available for HBase cluster types.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > When you create a custom metastore, do not use a database name that contains dashes or hyphens.
 This can cause the cluster creation process to fail.
 >
 >

 ## Use Azure virtual networks
-With [Azure Virtual Network](/documentation/services/networking/), you can create a secure, persistent network that contains the resources that you need for your solution.
+With [Azure Virtual Network](../virtual-network/index.md), you can create a secure, persistent network that contains the resources that you need for your solution.
 With a virtual network, you can:

 * Connect cloud resources together in a private network (cloud-only).